-Anatomy And Physiology Online Courses takes all complaints and concerns about professional misconduct of any kind very seriously.
+Anatomy and Physiology Online Courses takes all complaints and concerns about all professional misconduct very seriously.

 Making a Complaint

-Anatomy And Physiology Online Courses within one month of the event.
-To maintain confidentiality, Anatomy And Physiology Online Courses asks that any complaints be sent by registered mail or e-mail, by the Complainant.
-Anatomy And Physiology Online Courses will not process any anonymous complaints.
+Anatomy and Physiology Online Courses will investigate within one month of the event.
+To maintain confidentiality, Anatomy and Physiology Online Courses asks that any complaints be sent by registered mail or e-mail, by the Complainant.
+Anatomy and Physiology Online Courses will not process any anonymous complaints.

 Receiving the Complaint

-Once a complaint is filed with Anatomy And Physiology Online Courses the complainant will receives an acknowledgement in writing within 14-days of the complaint being made.
-If the complaint is about a member of the team, then Anatomy And Physiology Online Courses will give that team member a further 14-days to respond.
+Once a complaint is filed with Anatomy and Physiology Online Courses the complainant will receive an acknowledgement in writing within 14-days of the complaint being made.
+If the complaint is about a member of the team, then Anatomy and Physiology Online Courses will give that team member a further 14-days to respond.

 Investigating a Complaint

-The investigation process will take an underdetermined amount of time, but not more than 150days.
+The investigation process may take an underdetermined amount of time, but no more than 150 days.
 The Principle will investigate the complaint and following the investigation, a report is prepared.
 The Principle will make their formal response or decision within 150 days of receiving the complaint.

 If the decision is in favour of the complainant, then any of the following may happen.